sc-ventures/cloudbreak-documentation/docs/cb-db.md

 **Steps**

-1. Stop your running Cloudbreak application by using the `cbd stop` command.
+1. Stop your running Cloudbreak application by using the `cbd kill` command.
 2. Create three database dumps (cbdb, uaadb, periscopedb) and save them to the host:

     <pre><small>cbd db dump common cbdb